prediabetes warning signs

 Share

 You could have prediabetes, but you may not know it.
-This is because more than one in three adults in the United States have it, but there aren’t always prediabetes warning signs.
+This is because more than one in three adults in the United States have it, but don’t always have prediabetes warning signs.

-Prediabetes typically occurs without showing any symptoms or warning signs.
-However, it helps to know if you do have prediabetes so you can stop it in its tracks.
-That means also you can avoid developing type 2 diabetes, a more dangerous disease that causes other serious health issues.
+It helps to know if you do have prediabetes so you can stop it in its tracks.
+That means you can also avoid developing type 2 diabetes, a more dangerous disease that causes other serious health issues.

 Prediabetes involves your blood sugar levels.
 You’ll have too much sugar in your blood but not enough to meet the criteria for diabetes.